cvmfs/doc-cvmfs/cpt-graphdriver.rst

 A simple way to ingest docker images inside a cvmfs repository is available through a small utility ``docker2cvmfs``.

-At the moment is possible to directly download the executable:
+At the moment it is possible to directly download the executable:
 `docker2cvmfs v0.3 <https://ecsft.cern.ch/dist/cvmfs/docker2cvmfs/0.3/docker2cvmfs>`_

 ``docker2cvmfs`` provides different commands to manipulate docker images but